SCRN Evening Newscast (AUDIO) - South Carolina Radio Network

 Included in the evening’s final newscast:

-— Berkeley Countyresidents are petitioning local leaders to ban swimming in the Tailrace Canal after nearly a dozen drowning deaths in recent years.
+— Berkeley County residents are petitioning local leaders to ban swimming in the Tailrace Canal after nearly a dozen drowning deaths in recent years.

 — State Election Commission officials are deciding whether to grant a White House commission request for information on all registered voters.